jthop/ican/README.md

 ## :man_office_worker: Motivation

-There may be many similar programs.
-But ican is the only version bumper/task runner/code releaser that is designed for small or even the 1 man team.
+There are plenty of version bumpers and build tools.
+But ican is the only one that is designed for the smallest teams, even the 1 man team.

-The one man team can have different procedures than larger teams.
-When a "new version" is finished, often times you may forget to even increment it.
-And when you run the new version, you're bound to find bugs.
-Sometimes I may be deploying something to a docker container, and re-build the container 20 or 30 times just to do some decent debugging.
-Do I increment the version each time?
-No.  Of course not.
-That is my motivation for the build number.
+The one man team has different procedures than most.
+Often times the one man team forgets to bump version numbers.
+Few even bother to keep a code repository besides their own "Dropbox."

-With ican the build number is always incremented and never reset.
-This way if you run your pipeline to build a container 20 times or so, at least your version has a new build # each time.
-Once you define a few pipelines too, you may even do more version incrementing than you used to.
+ican brings big team development practices to small teams.  ican's build number is one feature.
+As long as you use ican to automate your docker image builds, deployments, etc. each time your build number is incremented.
+That way you always have a different semantic version number, even if you don't purposely bump one of the primary 3 parts.

-Now, your one man team software can have a changelog, git activity, and version numbers that suggest to others you are a fully staffed company.
+You can even easily use ican to start tagging docker images, as well as git commits.
+Soon your small team will be officially "tagging" and "releasing" software like you have a Fortune 500 CI/CD manager.

 ## :floppy_disk: Install